armorsun/AmplifiQation/README.md

 ## Quantum-enhanced TSP (travelling salesman problem) solver

-By running the Durr and Hoyer algorithm [1] on precomputed Hamiltonian cycles, ```pyROUTE``` provides a quantum-enhanced routing optimizer.
+By running the Dürr and Høyer algorithm [1] on precomputed Hamiltonian cycles, ```pyROUTE``` provides a quantum-enhanced routing optimizer.

 [1] C. Dürr and P. Høyer, “A Quantum Algorithm for Finding the Minimum,” 1996. https://arxiv.org/abs/quant-ph/9607014.